oracle/python-cx_Oracle/doc/src/user_guide/bind.rst

 ==============================

 Column and table names cannot be bound in SQL queries.
-You can concatenate text to build up a SQL statement, but make sure you use a white-list or other means to validate the data in order to avoid SQL Injection security issues:
+You can concatenate text to build up a SQL statement, but make sure you use an Allow List or other means to validate the data in order to avoid SQL Injection security issues:

 .. code-block:: python

-    tableWhiteList = ['employees', 'departments']
+    tableAllowList = ['employees', 'departments']
-    tableName = getTableName() #  get the table name from user input if tableName not in tableWhiteList:
+    tableName = getTableName() #  get the table name from user input if tableName not in tableAllowList:
         raise Exception('Invalid table name')
     sql = 'select * from ' + tableName